 - This medicine may stop menstrual periods in females and affect sperm in males.
 Talk with the doctor.

-- If you are a man and have sex with a female who could get pregnant, protect her from pregnancy during care and for 12 months after care ends.
-Use birth control that you can trust.
+- If you are a man and have sex with a female who could get pregnant, protect her from pregnancy during treatment and for 12 months after your last dose.

 - If you are a man and your sex partner gets pregnant while you take Tepadina (thiotepa) or within 12 months after your last dose, call your doctor right away.